 The following table depicts the control view and the content view of the UI Automation tree that pertains to check box controls and describes what can be contained in each view.
 For more information on the UI Automation tree, see UI Automation Tree Overview.

 |Control View||Content View|

-The following table lists the UI Automation properties whose value or definition is especially relevant to the CheckBox control type.
+The following table lists the UI Automation properties whose value or definition is especially relevant to check box controls.
 For more information about UI Automation properties, see UI Automation Properties for Clients.

 |UI Automation Property||Value||Notes|

 The following table lists the UI Automation control patterns required to be supported by all check box controls.
-For more information on control patterns, see UI Automation Control Patterns Overview.
+For more information about control patterns, see UI Automation Control Patterns Overview.